 There has been no let-up in cyber attacks and security breaches since the last Audit insights: cyber security report (October 2016), which demonstrate the real-world impact of cyber breaches, the sophistication of some cyber attackers and the impact of a poor response to a major breach.
 The latest edition in the series analyses the challenges and looks to the future and its opportunities to protect your business from cyber attacks.

 Data analytics is transforming the way business operates and the different skills that are needed to stay head of the competition.
 This publication explores the impact of data analytics on business and provides management with a high-level approach to data analytics.

 The impact of cybercrime is growing across the economy and cyber risk continues to be high on board agendas.
 However, business are struggling to turn general awareness and concern into effective action.
-This slow pace of change is increasingly frustrating governments and regulators, and businesses need to show more urgency and take control of their cyber agenda.
-This report provides a further update to the four findings highlighted in the Audit insights: cyber security report, published in November 2013 and updated in 2014 and 2015.

 Cyber security breaches continue to increase in frequency as businesses struggle to get cyber security right.
 Boards are finding it difficult to have meaningful discussions about security and approaches to supply chain cyber risks result in a lot of paperwork but few improvements in practice.
 It’s no wonder hackers are accessing more and more information from large companies and making headline news in the process.
 This latest Audit insights: cyber security report, examines the approaches companies and boards should take to ensure systems are secure, and to manage the impact of breaches.